snsnsns/snsnsns.github.io/_pages/forthetillerman.md

 ---
 layout: page
-title: "Curated for Middlebury Natural Foods Co-op"
+title: "Curated for the Tillerman"
 subtitle: "Sarah Schumacher's marketing and design samples"
-permalink: /forMNFC/
+permalink: /forthetillerman/
 ---

 I'm Sarah Schumacher, a designer and marketer based in Middlebury.
 I've created this specific page to highlight samples of my work.